MRCIEU/temmpo/README.md

 #### Importing Genes - optional

-A database of existing gene terms can be imported into the Django application database.
+A database of existing gene terms can be imported into the Django application database, either by using fixtures or the slower custom management command.

+1. Load fixture data

+    NB: This can take a few minutes.

+        python manage.py loaddata browser/fixtures/genes_snap_shot_2020_06_29.json --settings=temmpo.settings.dev

+2. Management command

     A sample set is stored and loaded from this GENE_FILE_LOCATION setting location.

         python manage.py import_genes --settings=temmpo.settings.dev

 #### Run the development server and workers